priyankamadhwal/30-Days-of-Code/README.md

 The first line contains an integer, T (the number of test cases).
 Each line i of the T subsequent lines contain a String, S.
 **Output Format**
 For each String Sj (where 0<=j<=T-1), print Sj's even-indexed characters, followed by a space, followed by Sj's odd-indexed characters.
+#### Day 7: Arrays
+**Task**
+Given an array, A, of N integers, print A's elements in reverse order as a single line of space-separated numbers.
+**Input Format**
+The first line contains an integer, N (the size of our array).
+The second line contains N space-separated integers describing array A's elements.
+**Output Format**
+Print the elements of array A in reverse order as a single line of space-separated numbers.